Robertdhawley/Robertdhawley/README.md

-**AI Disclaimer**: This profile and its projects were created with AI assistance.
-I directed the AI to focus on specific topics, curated the content, and refined the output to ensure accuracy and relevance.

 # Hello, I'm Robert Hawley! 🚀

 I'm a 24-year-old self-taught developer passionate about artificial intelligence, quantum computing, and pushing the boundaries of technology.
 Without a formal degree, I’ve taught myself Python, Qiskit, and NLP, building projects that explore innovative solutions for real-world challenges.
 My goal is to contribute to human exploration, leveraging my skills and relentless curiosity to advance human discovery.